Latest update

 Starting in May 2023 and running through until September 2024, the Alton to Bordon investment project is installing 18km of cabling that will serve the needs of the area's 30,000 customers for many years to come.

-Where is the team working?
+Where are the team working?

 Will the whole road be closed off?